-Selecting the right security measures for public attractions is always important but, when it comes to zoos and safari parks, the right security fencing is of paramount importance.
-Whilst high-security perimeter fencing may be ideal, zoos will also require on-site fencing to ensure that animal enclosures are secure.
+Selecting the right security measures for public attractions is always important, but the right security fencing is of paramount importance when it comes to zoos and safari parks.
+Whilst high-security perimeter fencing may be ideal; zoos will also require on-site fencing to ensure that animal enclosures are secure.

-Generally, zoos favour heightened security as this can help to protect the animals, workers and members of the public.
-Whilst enclosures may need to offer pedestrian access so that keepers are able to access the animals, this must be designed according to a strict protocol.
+Generally, zoos favour heightened security as this can help protect the animals, workers, and public members.
+However, whilst enclosures may need to offer pedestrian access so that keepers can access the animals, this must be designed according to a strict protocol.

-Using a series of doors within the existing fencing structure, as well as mesh cages, ensures that keepers are required to go through a two-step process when entering or exiting an enclosure.
+Using a series of doors within the existing fencing structure and mesh cages ensures that keepers are required to go through a two-step process when entering or exiting an enclosure.
 Even if human error results in one gate being left unlocked, the additional security measure should prevent a potential escape.

-In order to be fully effective, zoo fencing must be able to withstand a large amount of pressure.
-Understandably, animals may attempt to break the fencing or damage it in some way, particularly if members of the public are watching the animals from the other side.
+To be fully effective, zoo fencing must be able to withstand a large amount of pressure.
+Understandably, animals may attempt to break the fencing or damage it somehow, particularly if members of the public are watching the animals from the other side.

 Due to this, specialist materials may need to be used when creating appropriate fencing and security solutions.
-Whilst using reinforced materials or electric fencing can help to strengthen perimeter security, using more than one perimeter fence at each enclosure can also be advantageous.
+For example, using reinforced materials or electric fencing can help to strengthen perimeter security; using more than one perimeter fence at each enclosure can also be advantageous.